Why do kids lie?

 I’m not sure if this little guy knows the difference or not, but it is certainly a fun example of what lying looks like at this age.

-• If they are lying to avoid unpleasant tasks like homework or cleaning up a mess, it is better to work together to find ways to get the job done, than to get into a showdown about the truth.
-If we focus on punishing for the lie, we think we are teaching “lying is bad” but often times what is heard is “getting caught is bad.”
+- If they lie to avoid unpleasant tasks like homework or cleaning up a mess, it is better to work together to find ways to get the job done than to get into a showdown about the truth.
+If we focus on punishing for the lie, we think we are teaching “lying is bad,” but often, what is heard is “getting caught is bad.”

-• Lastly, children lie because they don’t want to disappoint us.
-So the question to ask is “How do I help my child feel they are good enough just as they are?”
-It is important to separate out your own wants and desires from your children’s so that they are comfortable telling you the truth.
+- Lastly, children lie because they don’t want to disappoint us.
+So the question to ask is, “How do I help my child feel they are good enough just as they are?”
+It is important to separate your own wants and desires from your children’s so that they are comfortable telling you the truth.

 But what if my children tell me something I don’t want to know?